matthewroy01/matthewroy01.github.io/capstoneblog.md

 * reroll (delete spawned assets and respawn them)
 * cancel (delete spawned assets)
 * save (keep spawned assets)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the assets are spawned with a random rotation or scale is also decided in the main interface of the tool.

 ![The tool with multiple buttons](URL "The tool with multiple buttons")